 Jocelyn Wiesner's practice focuses on complex product liability litigation and corporate compliance.
 She represents major pharmaceutical companies in defending against personal injury claims in state and federal courts.
-She counsels US imports on international regulatory compliance matters, including, under the Lacey Act and CITES.
+She counsels US importers on international regulatory compliance matters, including under the Lacey Act and CITES.
 Ms. Wiesner also represents multinational companies in issues arising under the Foreign Corrupt Practices Act and other anti-corruption laws, where she works primarily to coordinate internal investigations related to the Foreign Corrupt Practices Act and formulate anti-corruption compliance programs.

 Ms. Wiesner maintains an active pro bono practice.
 She has acted as Special Victim's Counsel in multiple military court martial proceedings.
 Ms. Wiesner also works with clients seeking to obtain legal permanent status under the Violence Against Women Act.

 Ms. Wiesner graduated with highest honors from George Washington University School of Law in 2012, where she served as a member of the editorial board for the Law Review and was elected to the Order of the Coif.
 During law school Ms. Wiesner interned with both the US Attorney's Office for the District of Columbia and the Department of Justice's Commercial Litigation - Fraud Section.
 She earned her undergraduate degree in Biology and Sociology from Providence College in 2007.